ekspla/Read-Symbian-SportsTracker-file/README.md

 the script.
 (1-byte instead of 2-byte long header, start address of trackpoint is different, etc.)

- The file format of the symbian version is completely different from those of Android and iOS.
+ The file formats of the symbian are completely different from those of Android and iOS.

  This code is **not based on reverse engineering of the app.** itself, but is based on careful analysis of the track log files.